 Sportsbooks are definitely experiencing an uptick in their popularity, and this means more and more bookmakers are welcoming US-based players to participate with real money.
 Although you could likely run down a list of 50 legitimate reasons, the number-one reason for the expanse in popularity is access.
 Technological advancements have made it possible to experience secure, high-quality sports betting through the Internet from our computers and our mobile devices.
 Technology provides the opportunity for sports events to be broadcast on a global scale, ensuring more of the world's population is engaged.
 Most people cannot just drop what they're doing and run to Vegas to bet on a game, match, race or event.
 Most people can log on to an online sportsbook and place bets on sports events taking place on the other side of the world if they so choose.
 Technology has expanded the sports betting market to most corners of the world.
 In addition, online sportsbooks also offer inviting bonus offers and promotions that sweeten the deal quite a bit.

 What We're Here to Do for U.S. Sports Gamblers

-So we're going to direct you to some of the best sportsbooks on the Internet, and we're going to thoroughly vet them from head to toe.
+So we're going to direct you to the leading offshore sportsbooks that are licensed and trustworthy, and we're going to thoroughly vet them from head to toe.
 We're looking at reputation, security, banking options, betting lines and options, software used, where they pull their lines from, and so much more.
 When we find a quality sportsbook for you, we'll offer our recommendation along with a detailed review.
 All you have to do is read the info and make your decision.
 It's that simple.